 |Aug.
 25, 2014||Opening of Classes for Fall Entrants|

 The timing of your application may make a difference.
 The College of Law has a rolling admissions process.
 Although the final deadline is not until March 1, we recommend that you submit your application as soon as possible.
 You may submit an application even if you have not yet taken the LSAT.
 Historically, the Admissions Committee begins reviewing completed application files by December.

 Please keep in mind that your application file is considered complete only after we have received all of the following: your application, your application fee, your official CAS report (with transcripts and LSAT scores), and your letter(s) of recommendation.
 It may take a few days to process your application after we receive it, and it may take up to four weeks after we submit our request for the CAS reports before they arrive in our office.

-A non-refundable $60 fee ($100 for international students) is required of all applicants and must accompany the application.
-If you are interested in receiving a fee waiver, please contact the Law School Admissions Office for more information.
+A non-refundable $100 fee is required of all international applicants and must accompany the application.
+The application fee is waived for US Citizens.